A provider is any one of the following: an institute of technology, polytechnic, private training establishment, university, or wānanga.

-- faces harm that is a sustained or systemic breach of a fundamental human right
+- The harm faced is a sustained or systemic breach of a fundamental human right.

-- faces harm for reasons of who the person is, or what they believe.
-The reasons may be race (or ethnicity), religion, political opinion, nationality or membership of a particular social group (such as family status, gender, or sexual orientation or identity,. and
+- The harm faced is for reasons of who the person is, or what they believe.
+The reasons may be race (or ethnicity), religion, political opinion, nationality or membership of a particular social group (such as family status, gender, or sexual orientation or identity).

-Please see ‘Claiming Refugee and Protection Status in New Zealand’ (PDF, 0.4MB) for more information
+Please see ‘Claiming Refugee and Protection Status in New Zealand’ for more information

 Fees Free will cover up to $12,000 worth of study or training.
 At the end of each calendar year, we will determine what Fees Free entitlement you have used and if you have any entitlement remaining to carry over into future years.